 As you create new folders for current tasks within the Work in Progress folder, you will share these new folders with the designer.

-The designer is able to see the Branding folder, because they have Read Only access via the group share.
-But they are also able to create and modify files and folders within the Prototypes folder, and selected sub-folders within the Work in Progress folder, because they were granted Create & Modify permissions to those locations through a direct share with them.
+The designer is able to see the Branding folder, because they have Read Only access via the group team share.
+But they are also able to create and modify files and folders within the Prototypes folder, and selected sub-folders within the Work in Progress folder, because they were granted Create & Modify permissions to those locations through a direct team share with them.

 The Marketing Manager has full access to the entire project and sees the same content that you, the project owner, sees.